sctlcd/the-green-corner/README.md

 ##### Footer <a name="Footer"></a>

-- The footer contains a Company bio description, a Contact section with Github and Twitter icon links opening in a browser new tab, a Support description with a button redirecting to the Patreon website (as no Patreon account has been created yet for this projet) in a browser new tab, a Contact description and a button redirecting to the Gitter website (as no Gitter room has been created yet for this projet) in a browser new tab.
+- The footer contains a Company bio description, a Contact section with Github and Twitter icon links opening in a browser new tab, a Support description with a button redirecting to the [Patreon](https://www.patreon.com/europe) website (as no Patreon account has been created yet for this projet) in a browser new tab, a Contact description and a button redirecting to the [Gitter](https://gitter.im/) website (as no Gitter room has been created yet for this projet) in a browser new tab.
 - A copyright mention is displayed with my name beside a GitHub icon link which opens my [Github](https://github.com/sctlcd) home page in a new browser tab.

 Back to [top](#TableOfContents)

 ---

-##### [Home page](TO_ADD) <a name="Homepage"></a>
+##### [Homepage](https://github.com/sctlcd/the-green-corner/blob/master/templates/home.html) <a name="Homepage"></a>

 - This is an introduction page presenting the project and the application.
 - A title section with the short description of the Website and a button "Get started", redirecting to the Plants page.
-- A section displaying the main motivations and benefits
+- A section displaying the main motivations and benefits of the website
-- A section displaying a Contact description and a button redirecting to the Patreon website (as no Patreon account has been created yet for this project) in a browser new tab.
+- A section displaying a Contact description and a button redirecting to the [Gitter](https://gitter.im/) website (as no Gitter account has been yet created for this project) in a browser new tab.

-##### [Plants page](TO_ADD) <a name="Plantspage"></a>
+##### [Base template] <a name="Basetemplate"></a>

+- A title section with the short description of the Website on the top of the page
+- A content section which loads all the various pages I am going to detail below.
-- A title section with the short description of the Website on the top of the page and a section with the short description of the Website at the bottom of the page are common elements of all pages.
+- A section with the short description of the Website at the bottom of the page are common elements of all pages.

+##### [Plants page](https://github.com/sctlcd/the-green-corner/blob/master/templates/plants.html) <a name="Plantspage"></a>

 - View all plant records.
 Scientific names and common names are displayed.
 - Collapsible menu with all the plant fields organized in sections: Identity, Category, Botanic, Culture, Note.
 - Delete and Edit buttons